robinagandhi/CYBR4360-8366/firewall-concepts.md

 ### Exercise A.5

 Write a plain-English firewall rule that satisfies each requirement below.
-You do not need to write exact command syntax yet — describe the rule in terms of protocol, port, source, destination, and action.
+You do not need to write exact command syntax yet, describe the rule in terms of protocol, port, source, destination, and action.

 | # | Requirement | Your Rule Description |
 |---|---|---|